October 7, 2021

 VCT (vinyl composite tile) is very long-lasting, assuming that you take proper care of the commercial floor.

-Creating a Commercial Cleaning Schedule
+Creating a Commercial Floor Cleaning Schedule

 As you create a commercial cleaning schedule for your floor, you will need to consider various factors.
 To start, it depends on the type of floor that you have.
 As mentioned earlier, each type of commercial floor has slightly different cleaning and maintenance requirements.

 Next, you will have to consider the foot traffic and overall use of your facility.
 For example, the floor in a factory will likely need more frequent thorough cleanings than one in a rarely used warehouse.
-And the floor in a busy store will require more cleanings than one in an office with just a handful of people.
+And the floor in a busy store will require more cleaning than one in an office with just a handful of people.

 Remember that your commercial floor cleaning schedule can be different for various parts of the space.
 Adjust the plan to the traffic, use, and type of flooring in each room or section.